-In the Dominican tradition, the forging and nurturing of relationships, is the heart of study, reflection, and action for the common good.
+In the Dominican tradition, the forging and nurturing of relationships is the heart of study, reflection, and action for the common good.
 In this spirit, the Edgewood College COR provides an integrative, three-level framework for students to better understand themselves, become aware of the needs and opportunities of the world, and consider their role in contributing to the building of a more just and compassionate world.

 COR is one of four general education domains at Edgewood College.
 All RAAD students are required to earn COR 2, and COR 3 general education tags as part of their degree requirements.
+COR 1 focuses on building student skills for transitioning to college, and is therefore not a part of the RAAD curriculum.